krudi/react-template/README.md

 - `npm run dev`: to compile the [React](https://reactjs.org) application and serve it to the browser
+- `npm run dev:turbo`: to compile faster in local development

 _You can view the development server at <http://localhost:3000>_